-- Ensuring Trust policies and Academy practices are inclusive and supportive of LGBT people, and explicitly state that HBT language and bullying are unacceptable. - Providing training to staff in supporting LGBT students, developing an LGBT-inclusive curriculum and tackling HBT language and bullying. - Providing support structures and information/resources to LGBT students on LGBT issues and support services. - Providing students with LGBT-inclusive Sex and Relationship Education, opportunities to discuss gender identity and sexuality, and including LGBT people and themes in the Personal Development curriculum and wider curriculum where relevant. - Providing multiple ways for students to report HBT language and bullying, monitoring (including through staff and student surveys) and recording HBT language. - Working with organisations such as Stonewall to provide training and resources for staff and students. - 26.3 It is in the interest of all students that each Academy's curriculum provides accurate information about HIV, including how to avoid acquiring infection, as part of Sex and Relationship Education.
+- ensure Trust policies and Academy practices are inclusive and supportive of LGBT people, and explicitly state that HBT language and bullying are unacceptable; - provide training to staff in supporting LGBT students, developing an LGBT-inclusive curriculum and tackling HBT language and bullying; - provide support structures and information/resources to LGBT students on LGBT issues and support services; - provide students with LGBT-inclusive Sex and Relationship Education, opportunities to discuss gender identity and sexuality, and including LGBT people and themes in the Personal Development curriculum and wider curriculum where relevant; - provide multiple ways for students to report HBT language and bullying, monitoring (including through staff and student surveys) and recording HBT language; and - work with organisations, such as Stonewall, to provide training and resources for staff and students. - 29.5 It is in the interest of all students that each Academy's curriculum provides accurate information about HIV, including how to avoid acquiring infection, as part of Sex and Relationship Education.
 Staff must be equipped with accurate knowledge and understanding about HIV and routes of transmission.
 Children living with or affected by HIV may be among those being taught about HIV and HIV prevention and there is a duty of care to ensure that information is provided without perpetuating stigma and prejudice against those living with HIV.
-A supportive approach to HIV can benefit all students, staff, the Academy and wider community.

-Any disclosure of a diagnosis, by a student or a member of staff, will be supported in a non-judgemental way and confidentiality will be respected and maintained.
+A supportive approach to HIV can benefit all students, staff, the Academy and wider community. - 29.6 Any disclosure of a diagnosis, by a student or a member of staff, will be supported in a non-judgemental way and confidentiality will be respected and maintained.

-Please refer to SW7 Sex and Relationship Education Policy.
+29.7 Please refer to SW7 Relationship and Sex Education Policy for more information.